 Contact detail page

-- Overview — name, role, email, phone, social links
+Click any contact to see their full profile:- Overview — name, role, email, phone, social links

 - Company — the company they belong to (clickable)